muammar/mkchromecast/README.md

 The easiest way of installing ffmpeg is using a package manager, *e.g.* brew, macports or fink.

-I will briefly describe the case of homebrew here.
-First, you will need to install homebrew:
+I will briefly describe the case of Homebrew here.
+First, you will need to install Homebrew:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Once homebrew is ready, you can install ffmpeg as follows:
+Once Homebrew is ready, you can install ffmpeg as follows:

 ```
 brew install ffmpeg